dabertram/Redmine-Trello/README.md

 Redmine-Trello
 ==============

-pip install python-redmine
+* pip install python-redmine
-pip install py-trello
+* pip install py-trello

-experimental!! do NOT use on any productive management system. you have been warned.
+experimental!! do NOT use on any productive management system. you have been warned. experimental!! do NOT use on any productive management system. you have been warned. experimental!! do NOT use on any productive management system. you have been warned.

 work in progress: